lovepamba/lovepamba.github.io/_posts/2019-12-01-why-i-left-my-family.md

 ### Connecting the Fantasy to Reality
 *In the past, I would make decisions to continue to interact with my immediate family based on fantasy.
 I carried a disconnect between fantasy and reality.*

-**Fantasy** are the thoughts and emotions that make me want to reach out and try to resolve the issues I have with my immediate family without the assistances of a therapist.
+**Fantasy** is thoughts and emotions that make me want to reach out and try to resolve the issues I have with my immediate family without the assistance of a therapist.

 **Reality** is the present moment.
-It is me fully understanding that my parents are still emotionally immature, and thus, they are not ready to resolve any issues without being a major detriment to my mental health.
+It is me alone and okay.
+It is me fully understanding that my parents are still emotionally immature, and thus not ready to resolve any issues without it being a major detriment to my mental health.

 I feel bad at times because I am removing the chance for the fantasy to manifest.
 But the keyword in that last statement is fantasy.

 I had a dream last night that I was promoted at work, and my immediate family was there to celebrate me.
-That was a fantasy.
+That was fantasy.

-Living in my fantasy world had me feeling bad about setting boundaries with people that continue to elicit feelings of hurt and pain.
-It has me thinking that I am missing out on necessary relationships.
+Living in fantasy can have me feeling bad about setting boundaries with people that continue to elicit feelings of hurt and pain.
+It can have me thinking that I am missing out on necessary relationships.

 The reality of the matter is that I am not missing out.
-I am being emotionally mature, and I have made the choice to protect my well-being.
-I accept that cutting on the fantasy is a bit painful.
+I am being emotionally mature, and I am making the choice to protect my well-being.
+I accept that cutting off the fantasy is a bit painful.
 I will feel these emotions and keep moving forward.
 I must continue to parent and protect myself.
 If I do not do it, nobody else will.